 Using system integration, you can connect the apps that collect customer data and build workflows that share client information across them instantly—thereby preventing your team from having to edit any bit of information themselves.

 2. You can utilize data to its fullest extent

 As mentioned earlier, data can often benefit multiple functions in different ways.

-Take product usage data as an example.
-You can integrate your data warehouse platform with several systems and distribute the product usage data across each.
-This includes:
+Take product usage data for instance.
+You can integrate your data warehouse platform (that collects this type of data) with several systems, and then distribute the product usage data across each in order to improve its accessibility.